jgottwig/jgottwig.github.io/games.md

 image:
   path: /images/blender-banner.jpg
 ---
-I like Blender.
-I like Unreal Engine and Unity.
+I build games inspired by the games I played as a kid on ye olde Commodore 64.
 Skeeter's Grid, an isometric puzzle game build with Unity and Blender, is upcoming.

 I also like interactive fiction and have small projects built in Ink Script, TADS3, and Twine.

-In this space, find information about games, IF, and my general thoughts about gaming.
+In this space, find information about my games, development, IF, and my general thoughts about gaming.